-Memory Work for January and February, 2019
+Memory Work for March and April, 2019

 Trinity Lutheran Church Wednesday School

 Parents: Please listen to your child's memory work each week, even when there is no Wednesday school.

 God bless you all as you carry out this sacred task!
 Pr.
 Preus